mattbellis/Siena-College-CSIS-200/lectures/EXERCISE_Linux_navigate_hello_world.md

 * Map out the files and directories under "project".
 * Run any python scripts you find.
 * Look inside any data files you find.
+* What is the full path to the data files?
 * Where do I need to book travel to?